Home of English Grammar

 7. In the end, she gave in to pressure.

-8. I need someone to take care of my dog when I am away.
+8. I need someone to take care of my dog while I am away.

-9. The scandal brought about the downfall of the politician.
+9. The scandal brought about the politician’s downfall.

 10. One must learn to get around obstacles in life.